gopalkumr/Azure_SEIM_Lab/README.md

 # Azure SEIM Lab
 ---
 This repository contains Terraform code to set up an Azure honeypot environment for Security Information and Event Management (SIEM) lab purposes.
-The code provisions an Ubuntu virtual machine with various open ports to simulate a vulnerable system and attract potential attackers.
+The code provisions an Ubuntu virtual machine with various open ports to simulate a vulnerable system and attract potential attackers. [video guide](https://www.youtube.com/watch?v=WRB1-Lp6A8w)

 ## Prerequisites
 ---